I am a Mdewakanton Dakota rights activist with several

 reference

-While migrating west, a displaced Eastern Band of the Ojibwe Tribe, now known as the Mille Lacs
+While migrating west, a displaced band of the Ojibwe, now known as the Mille Lacs

 Minnesota DNR information: